Marty's Martini Bar

 Cocktail bar in Chicago, Illinois, U.S.

-Marty's Martini Bar is a cocktail bar in Andersonville, Chicago, in the U.S. state of Illinois that opened in 2006.
+Marty's Martini Bar is a cocktail bar in Andersonville, Chicago, that opened in 2006.

 Description

 Marty's Martini Bar is a small, upscale, "Toulouse-Lautrec-styled" cocktail bar in Andersonville, Chicago.
 The interior features gilt-framed mirrors and posters.
 The Not for Tourists Guide to Chicago has described the bar as "compact and classy".
 The guide has also called Marty's a gay bar.
 Moon Chicago says Marty's "becomes a gay bar late at night".
 In 2016, Time Out Chicago said of the clientele: "it seems the straight folk tend to show up first for a predinner cocktail and the gay crowd comes later.
 Like gentrification, but in reverse."

 The Chicago Tribune has said the "cozy" bar serves "classic" cocktails.
 Drinks come to two sizes.
 The menu has included the Black Velvet, Cosmopolitans, the Crème brûlée, the Dirty Bird (olive juice and blue cheese-stuffed olives), and the Pineapple Upside-Down martini.

+The bar relocated from Balmoral Avenue to Winnemac Avenue in 2024, following its sale to 2Bears Tavern Group.